 Rena's Nature Spirit system, mainly for people thinking that it either favors Grand Archer or Wind Sneaker.

-Pretty much any given first dungeon in any given region will be guaranteed to be this.
+Pretty much any given first dungeon in any given region will be guaranteed to be this, at least in comparison to the later dungeons in those regions.

 A big one in North America would be Ara Haan for a mix of reasons and as soon as she came out, a massive number of players were playing her.

 Goddamned Bats: Stone Gargoyles.
 They're the first flying enemy that actually makes an effort to stay out of arm's length.
 While they're frail and not terribly damage, their sonic howl attack does too much damage relative to their actual strength, and they tend to come in groups, usually with other enemies thrown into the mix as well.
-Their stronger counterpart, the Wyverns, are a bit less annoying (their attack is low-damaging meteors), but still.
+Their stronger counterpart, the Wyverns (which attack with low-damage meteors), are a bit less annoying, but still piss off many players.

 Goddamned Boss: The fight with Cutty Sark (a large flying monster), while not that hard, can be very short or very long depending on whether you can hit him properly with the stage-laid crossbows to take him down momentarily, or not.